-- 25.1 Between 10.00 and 16.00 three days before the race (four days in Monaco) initial scrutineering of all cars will take place in the garage assigned to each competitor. - 25.2 Unless a waiver is granted by the stewards, competitors who do not keep to these time limits will not be allowed to take part in the Event. - 25.3 No car may take part in the Event until it has been passed by the scrutineers. - 25.4 The scrutineers may : - a) Check the eligibility of a car or of a competitor at any time during an Event. - b) Require a car to be dismantled by the competitor to make sure that the conditions of eligibility or conformity are fully satisfied.

-- c) Require a competitor to pay the reasonable expenses which exercise of the powers mentioned in this Article may entail. - d) Require a competitor to supply them with such parts or samples as they may deem necessary. - 25.5 Any car that has a change of survival cell after being passed by the scrutineers must be represented for scrutineering approval.

-Any such re-scrutineering may only take place with the consent of the stewards (following a written request from a competitor) and will be carried out the next morning.

-- 25.6 The race director or the clerk of the course may require that any car involved in an accident be stopped and checked. - 25.7 Checks and scrutineering shall be carried out by duly appointed officials who shall also be responsible for the operation of the parc fermé and who alone are authorised to give instructions to the competitors. - 25.8 The stewards will publish the findings of the scrutineers each time cars are checked during the Event.
+- 25.1 Initial scrutineering of all cars will commence 24 hours before the start of P1, will last for six hours and will take place in the garage assigned to each competitor. - 25.2 Unless a waiver is granted by the stewards, competitors who do not keep to these time limits will not be allowed to take part in the Event. - 25.3 No car may take part in the Event until it has been passed by the scrutineers. - 25.4 The scrutineers may: - a) Check the eligibility of a car or of a competitor at any time during an Event. - b) Require a car to be dismantled by the competitor to make sure that the conditions of eligibility or conformity are fully satisfied. - c) Require a competitor to pay the reasonable expenses which exercise of the powers mentioned in this Article may entail. - d) Require a competitor to supply them with such parts or samples as they may deem necessary. - 25.5 Any car that has a change of survival cell after being passed by the scrutineers must be represented for scrutineering approval. - Any such re-scrutineering may only take place with the consent of the stewards (following a written request from a competitor) and will be carried out the next morning. - 25.6 The race director or the clerk of the course may require that any car involved in an accident be stopped and checked. - 25.7 Checks and scrutineering shall be carried out by duly appointed officials who shall also be responsible for the operation of the parc fermé and who alone are authorised to give instructions to the competitors. - 25.8 The stewards will publish the findings of the scrutineers each time cars are checked during the Event.
 These results will not include any specific figure except when a car is found to be in breach of the Technical Regulations.